ryo33/redux-middlewares/README.md

 ### createMiddleware(...matchers, callback)
 Calls the given callback only an action is matched to all matchers.

-By caching, it does not call `store.getState` more than once.
+By caching, it does not call `store.getState` more than once at matching.
 All other middleware generators use this function internally.

 - `matcher` string | array | ({action, getState}) => boolean